 - Email marketing – Retain past readers and buyers with an email list and keep them coming back for more by strategically using newsletters to draw them in.

 - Digital advertising – Pay to host ads on other people’s blogs and websites.
 You can target certain demographics or use retargeting strategies to draw in lost visitors.
 This is another place where you can incorporate video content.

 There’s also one very important strategy bloggers can utilize: outreach and link building.
 Other bloggers are your most valuable asset in getting more readers.
-Swap guest posts, write sponsored posts for others, offer your products to influencer bloggers in your industry in exchange for a review, and engage in link building to create backlinks.
+Write a guest post for another blogger, accept guest posts from other sites in your niche, offer your products to influencer bloggers in your industry in exchange for a review, and engage in link building to create backlinks.